- Also for critically defective batteries

 1. Brief overview

-The TYPE LIP-F 400 is a robust transport and storage container made of high-quality, hot-dip galvanized sheet steel, specially developed for the safe handling of damaged, defective or critically defective lithium-ion batteries.
+The TYPE LIP-F 400 is a robust transport and storage container made of high-quality, hot-dip galvanised sheet steel, specially developed for the safe handling of damaged, defective or critically defective lithium-ion batteries.
 The packaging meets the requirements of packaging group I and is approved in accordance with ADR packaging instructions P 903 and P 911.
-The container has been successfully tested and is suitable for the transportation of lithium-ion batteries up to a maximum of 14.7 kWh (PHEV batteries).
-This makes it ideal for automotive applications, transport logistics, recycling companies and stationary security areas.
+The container has been successfully tested and is suitable for transporting lithium-ion batteries up to a maximum of 14.7 kWh (PHEV batteries).
+This makes it ideal for automotive applications, transport logistics, recycling companies and stationary safety areas.

-2. Areas of application & operating conditions of the LIP-F 400
+2. Areas of application & conditions of use for the LIP-F 400

-- Safe transportation of lithium-ion batteries, especially critically defective batteries.
+• Safe transport of lithium-ion batteries, especially critically defective batteries.

-- Suitable for use in automotive environments, workshops, waste disposal companies, recycling centers and for stationary quarantine storage.
+• Suitable for use in the automotive sector, workshops, waste disposal companies, recycling centres and for stationary quarantine storage, among other things.

-- Approved for transportation in accordance with ADR-P 903 (new/used batteries) and ADR-P 911 (critically defective batteries).
+• Approved for transport in accordance with ADR-P 903 (new/used batteries) and ADR-P 911 (critically defective batteries).

-- Can be used without filling material as fire protection panels and containment system are integrated.
+• Can be used without filling material as fire protection panels and a collection system are integrated.

-- The container can be used flexibly in internal logistics processes thanks to the 4-sided accessible design.
+• The container can be used flexibly in internal logistics processes thanks to its 4-sided drive-on design.

 3. Technical data